 Rules and Regulations

-If you are proposing to work within 25 feet of a regulated wetland resource area, please remember to submit a Waiver Request in accordance with Section 7.7. of the Concord Wetlands Bylaw.
-To satisfy this requirement you must provide a narrative that explains how your project meets the following requirements:
+If you are proposing to work within 25 feet of a regulated wetland resource area, you must submit a Waiver Request in accordance with Section 7.7. of the Concord Wetlands Bylaw.

 Request for Waiver for Work in 25-foot No Disturb Zone